 Next to a ‘22 Clemens Busch Auslese and a ‘22 Kloster Eberbach Baiken Erste Lage Trocken, the richness here was Goldilocks…right down the middle.
 Not a dynamite vintage, yet I’ve found I traditionally enjoy the Spatlese-level and above sweet wines from cooler vintages as the acid and sweetness play nicely together.
 Exhibit A. Ripe nectarine and white peach aromatically but also plenty of citrus notes.
 Lemon-lime and limestone grit dance on the mid-palate before a mineral + honeyed profile bring about an elegantly rich profile complemented by both the classical mineral and sweet Spatlese notes.
 Crushable at 7.5 ABV!

 Enjoyable now and I’m not sure it gets better from here, just different.
-Consistent over both nights. — 4 days ago
+Consistent over both nights. — a month ago